bamur/spintroui/README.md

 # spintroui

-Retry---First exercise of the day!
+First exercise of the day!
+Had to retry with right project/branch names.
+Adding k8s manifest now.